gofynd/fdk-client-python/documentation/platform/CONTENT.md

 | body | [UpdateFaqCategoryRequestSchema](#UpdateFaqCategoryRequestSchema) | yes | Request body |

-Modify the content and settings of a specific FAQ category.
+Use this API to edit an existing FAQ category.

 *Returned Response:*